Rated 'Excellent' on Trustpilot

 How do you know you're starting perimenopause?

-Research shows that 8 out of 10 women will experience an array of symptoms as they transition to menopause.
 Each woman experiences perimenopause differently - while some have few or no symptoms, others will suffer from debilitating symptoms.
 As hormones shift during the years leading up to menopause, the frequency, intensity, combination, and duration of symptoms vary widely from one to another.
-The most common physical and worst mental symptoms of menopause include joint pain, weight gain, insomnia, exhaustion, social anxiety, depression, feelings of worthlessness, and loneliness.
+The most common physical and worst mental symptoms of perimenopause include joint aches or pain, weight gain, insomnia, exhaustion, social anxiety, depression, feelings of worthlessness, and loneliness.

 Discover our Menopause Hub which has extensive resources to help support women through all stages of menopause.